rusty-bits/octool/README.md

  - `modified_` will be added to the begining of the saved file unless you are already working on a `modified_` file
  - the saved file will be checked with `ocvalidate` for any errors

-'x' `cut` - remove the highlighted field or section from the plist
+'ctrl-x' `cut` - remove the highlighted field or section from the plist

 'y' `yank` - copy the highlighted field or section (included for those vim users used to 'y' for copying)

-'v' `paste` - place the last cut, copied, etc. item into the plist
+'ctrl-v' `paste` - place the last cut, copied, etc. item into the plist

 ## To Do: ##
  - change tool configuration from inside tool, the configuration file `tool_config_files/octool_config.json` contains vars to set up octool, for example the language versions of the audio files for OpenCanopy for e.g. `en`